Alcohol, speed fatalities on the rise

 In looking at data for King County alone, the same trend is unfortunately evident.
 Drunk drivers claimed the lives of 25 people in 2016.
 In 2017, 41 people in the county lost their lives at the hands of drunk drivers.
 Deaths in which speed was found to be a contributing factor rose from 30 in 2016 to 41 in 2017.
 These numbers highlight the need for continued vigilance and action when a driver makes the reckless choice to put other people in harm’s way.

-If you would like to learn more about the process of pursuing compensation after you or a family member has been involved in an accident caused by a drunk or speeding driver, please feel free to visit the crash assistance page of our Washington State personal injury and motor vehicle accident website.
+If you would like to learn more about the process of pursuing compensation after you or a family member has been involved in an accident caused by a drunk or speeding driver, please feel free to visit the crash assistance page our speak to one of our Seattle personal injury and car accident lawyers today.